School of Civil and Environmental Engineering, and Construction Management

 FM 5813.
 Environmental Health, Safety, Risk Management, and Business Continuity in Facility Management.
 (3-0) 3 Credit Hours.

 Course will provide students an understanding of environmental health, safety, and risk management issues in the built environment and equip them to effectively develop and implement emergency management and business continuity plans, and respond to workplace emergencies and other contingencies impacting the ability of the organization to perform its mission.
-Differential Tuition: $165.
+This course has Differential Tuition.

 FM 5903.
 Graduate Capstone Project - Solving Problems in Facilities Management.
 (3-0) 3 Credit Hours.

-Prerequisites: FM 5003, FM 5113, FM 5213, FM 5313, FM 5413, FM 5513, FM 5613, FM 5713, and FM 5813.
+Prerequisite: FM 5003, FM 5113, FM 5213, FM 5313, FM 5413, FM 5513, FM 5613, FM 5713, and FM 5813.
 Capstone course will be a student‐led effort to identify a significant facility management challenge, analyze causes and impacts of the challenge, consider various solution options, and implications of each, and develop a thoughtful and effective solution to address the challenge.
 Includes the study of formal problem solving principles, and presentation of multi‐media findings to address all aspects of the challenge and solution to executive leadership.
-Differential Tuition: $165.
+This course has Differential Tuition.